 Robert Salazar, MA

-- Fourth year doctoral student, Clinical Psychology
+- Title Sixth year graduate student, Clinical Psychology

-2012 MA, Psychology, Boston University
+2013 MA, Psychology, Boston University

 I’m interested in how cognitive load affects walking in PD and currently collaborating with Sargent college on a study involving dual-tasking in hopes of better understanding the relation between cognition and gait in PD.
 I’m also interested in how side-and-type of motor symptom affects cognition and gait, as well as how motor symptoms influence self-report mood measures in PD.

-Hobbies & Interests
+Hobbies and Interests

 Salazar, R.D., Le., A., Neargarder, S., Cronin-Golomb, A. (in press).
 The impact of motor symptoms on self-reported anxiety in Parkinson’s disease.
 Parkinsonism & Related Disorders.

 Salazar, R.D., Ren, X., Ellis, T.D., Toraif, N., Barthelemy, O.J., Neargarder, S., Cronin-Golomb, A. (in press).
 Dual tasking in Parkinson’s disease: Cognitive consequences while walking.
 Neuropsychology.

 Ren, X., Salazar, R., Neargarder, S., Roy, S., Ellis, T.D.
 Saltzman, E. & Cronin-Golomb, A. (2015).
 Veering in hemi-Parkinson’s disease: Primacy of visual over motor contributions.
 Vision Research, 115, 119-127.

 Wu, J.Q., Appleman, E.R., Salazar, R.D., & Ong, J.C.
 (2015).
 Cognitive behavioral therapy for insomnia comorbid with psychiatric and medical conditions: a meta-analysis.
 JAMA internal Medicine, 175(9), 1461-1472.